Pankra/my_java_tips/README.md

 project
 =======
-my own project to obtain experiance with java development and git
+my own project to obtain experience with java development and git